thorhalbert/VRWorlds-CA/README.md

 # VRWorlds-CA
 Certificate Authority for VRWorlds - For Raspberry PI, written in Python

-## Warning - I am not a crypto expert.
-This code might burn your bacon and flood your basement and expose your treasure to pirates...
-Please learn what you can about this subject and check me.
+## Warning - I am not a cryptography expert.
+Just assume this code will burn your bacon, flood your basement and expose your treasure to pirates...
+Please learn what you can about crypto and check me.

 # USE AT YOUR OWN RISK!